isomerpages/ogp-isomer/_getting-started/Onboarding FAQs/Security & Policy.md

 All IsomerCMS accounts use email OTPs sent to the email you log in with.

 ##### Do I need to perform a CAGE scan?

-By default, you don't have to.
-If you select Isomer as your hosting platform, you will be prompted that you're not required to perform cage scan.
-But if you do, you can specify this IP address **18.136.36.203.**
+If you choose Isomer as your hosting platform, you will be informed that a cage scan is not required.
+However, if you wish to perform one, you may specify the IP address as 18.136.36.203.

 ##### What is our RPO (Recovery Point Objective) and RTO (Recovery Time Objective)**